yamjalamanisandeep/MY-PORTFOLIO/README.md

 🔗 Live Demo :- https://my-portfolio-psi-one-42.vercel.app/

-## 🚀 About the Project
+## ℹ️ About the Project
-I’m excited to share my **personal portfolio website**, built using **React.js, Next.js, and Tailwind CSS**! 🚀
+This is my **personal portfolio website** built using **Next.js, React, and Tailwind CSS**.

-This project serves as a showcase of my **skills, projects, certifications, and career journey**, presented in a clean, interactive, and professional manner.
+It serves as a digital resume to showcase my **skills, projects, and experiences** in web development.
+The website is designed to be **fast, responsive, and SEO-friendly** for better user experience.
+It also features **smooth animations and interactive UI components** to enhance engagement.
+The project follows **best coding practices and modern web development standards**.
 ---

 ## ✨ Features